mukherjeerajdeep/1_docker-building-running-first-app/README.md

 # Expose the port thorugh the environment variable
 EXPOSE      $PORT

+# RUN a specifc command if we want
+RUN         echo "Build version: ${build}"

 # What to run during that run
 ENTRYPOINT  ["npm", "start"]